-If you receive (or your school or parent receive on your behalf) excess Title IV program funds that must be returned, your school must return a portion of the excess equal to the lesser of:
+If you receive (or your school or parent receives on your behalf) excess Title IV program funds that must be returned, your school must return a portion of the excess equal to the lesser of:

-- 1. your institutional charges multiplied by the unearned percentage of your funds, or - 2. the entire amount of excess funds.
+your institutional charges multiplied by the unearned percentage of your funds, or the entire amount of excess funds.

 The school must return this amount even if it didn't keep this amount of your Title IV program funds.
-If your school is not required to return all of the excess funds, you must return the remaining amount.
+If the institution is not required to return all of the excess funds, you must return the remaining amount.